aws-ia/terraform-aws-eks-blueprints/README.md

 ## Documentation

-For complete project documentation, please see our [official project documentation site](https://aws-ia.github.io/terraform-ssp-amazon-eks).
+For complete project documentation, please visit our [documentation directory](./docs).

 ## Patterns

-To view a library of examples for how you can leverage this framework, please see our [SSP Patterns](https://github.com/aws-samples/terraform-ssp-eks-patterns) repository.
+To view examples for how you can leverage this framework, see the [deploy](./deploy) directory.

-You can also find an expanded sample implementation that resides in this repository in the [deploy](./deploy/eks-cluster-with-new-vpc/main.tf) directory.

 ## Usage Example